Graduation Requirements

 C. Major Requirement

-A minimum of 18 units in a discipline or related disciplines as specified by the appropriate division of which either 12 units or fifty percent of the units required for the major, whichever is fewer, must be completed at Cañada College.
+Associate degrees require a minimum of 18 units in the major.
+Complete 12 units or 50% of the units required for the major, whichever is fewer, at one or more of the San Mateo County Community College District colleges.
 A grade point average of 2.0 in the major is required.
 All classes applied to the major (core and selectives) must receive a grade of “C” or pass or better.
 Some programs may require courses to be taken for a letter grade only.
 Please review your program’s specific major requirements for possible exceptions.
 For additional information on the use of Pass/No Pass classes to satisfy degree requirements, please refer to the Pass/No Pass Grading Option information found in the Grades and Academic Standards section of the catalog.

-E. General Education Requirements
+D. General Education Requirements

 General Education is the part of an educational program which introduces students to areas of study that develop breadth of outlook and contribute to balanced development.
 This general education is complementary to, but different in emphasis from, the specialized education received for a job, a profession, or from focusing on a particular field of study.
 The purpose of the program in General Education is to assist students in moving toward the following goals: